microprediction/timemachines/README.md

 ### Skater "t" argument

-Epoch time of the observation
+Epoch time of the observation.

 ### Skater "e" argument ("expiry")

-The use of *e* is a fairly *weak* convention that many skaters ignore.
-In theory, a large expiry *e* can be used as a hint to the callee that there is time enough to do a 'fit', which we might define as anything taking longer than the usual function invocation.
-A zero might suggest that there isn't even time for a "proper" prediction to be made, and we are still in the burn-in period as far as assessment or usage is concerned.
-However, this is between the caller and it's priest really - or its prophet we should say.
-Some skaters, such as the Facebook prophet skater, do a full 'fit' every invocation so this is meaningless.
-Other skaters no separate notion of 'fit' versus 'update' because everything is incremental.
+Seconds allowed for computation.
+See remark below.

 ## Skater "r" argument ("hype(r) pa(r)amete(r)s")

 A scalar in the closed interval \[0,1\] represents *all* hyper-parameters.
-This step may seem unnatural, but is slighly less unnatural if [conventions](https://github.com/microprediction/timemachines/blob/main/timemachines/skatertools/utilities/conventions.py) are followed that inflate \[0,1\] into the square \[0,1\]^2 or the cube \[0,1\]^3.
-See the functions **to_space** and **from_space**.
+See comments below.

 ### Return values